EtheaDev/MarkdownShellExtensions/README.md

 3. To install manually the dll run the `Unregister_Register.cmd` (run-as-administrator): notice that you must change the path into cmd file.

 ## Release Notes ##

+09 May 2024: ver.
+2.2.1
+- Added File Changed notification and reload
+- Fixed Preview for Chinese chars
+- Added use of StyledComponents and Rounded Buttons
+- Built with Delphi 12.1
+- Built with Latest Image32 Library
+- Built with Latest Skia4Delphi 6.1 Library

+20 Mar 2024: ver.
+2.2.0
+- Fixed resize content when changing Monitor
+- Updated to latest version of HTMLViewer

 13 Jan 2024: ver.
 2.1.0
 - Built with Delphi 12